AdarshSingh933/Backend-E-COM-API/README.md

 Example:
 Request: GET /combineApi
-Response: Combined data from transactions, statistics, and charts APIs How to Use
+Response: Combined data from transactions, statistics, and charts APIs

+## How to Use
-Install Postman or a similar tool for API testing.
+1.Install Postman or a similar tool for API testing.
-Open Postman and import the provided collection.
+2.Open Postman and import the provided collection.
-Send requests to the endpoints mentioned above with the appropriate parameters to retrieve the desired data.
+3.Send requests to the endpoints mentioned above with the appropriate parameters to retrieve the desired data.